jmespath-community/jmespath.terminal/README.rst

 The default mode is "result", which means that by default, whatever is in the result pane will be printed to stdout when ``jpterm`` exits.
-You can switch output modes using ``Ctrl-p``, which will cycle through the three modes above.
+You can switch output modes using ``Ctrl-o``, which will cycle through the three modes above.
 You can also specify what mode to use when starting the ``jpterm`` command using the ``-m/--output-mode`` command line option.